Random Quantum Circuits as Seeds for Continuous Generative Models: Introduction

-In the context of quantum machine learning, the transform $x\rightarrow \rho(x)_{\mathrm{classical}}$ can be thought of a quantum-enabled feature transform; and the final performance of the algorithm depends heavily on not just the choice of encoding $x\rightarrow \rho(x)$, but also the distribution of data $x\sim \mathcal{D}$.
+In the context of quantum machine learning, the transform $\mathbf{x}\rightarrow \rho(\mathbf{x})_{\mathrm{classical}}$ can be thought of as a quantum-enabled feature transform; and the final performance of the algorithm depends heavily on not just the choice of encoding $\mathbf{x}\rightarrow \rho(\mathbf{x})$, but also the distribution of data $\mathbf{x}\sim \mathcal{D}$.
 These two factors combined can lead to \emph{both} a barren plateau due to the distribution $\mathcal{D}$, but also a fully classical algorithm.
-It is therefore difficult to talk about the power of a quantum machine learning variational algorithm without explicit reference to the dataset in question. \\
+It is therefore difficult to talk about the power of a variational algorithm for quantum machine learning without explicit reference to the dataset in question. \\

 In this paper, we avoid this issue by considering a different machine learning paradigm; that of \emph{generative} learning.
-In generative machine learning, the goal is not to simply learn a function of the data $f(x)$, but to produce new data samples.
-This is done by learning, and then sampling, from the target data distribution $\mathcal{D}$.
-By substituting into the encoding part of the circuit a known distribution $\gamma\sim \Gamma$, we obtain a trainable distribution consisting of features $(\mathrm{Tr}[\rho(\gamma) U^\dagger(\theta)O_iU(\theta)])_i$, which we can engineer to both avoid barren plateaus and be robust against classical simulation.
-In this context, an absence of barren plateaus means that the final features show sufficient variation to produce new distinguishable data points.\\
+In generative machine learning, the goal is not to simply learn a function of the data $f(\mathbf{x})$, but to produce new data samples by learning to sample from a distribution close to the true data distribution, $\mathbf{x}\sim \mathcal{D}$.